-- B. Possession of, or being under the influence of, alcohol or controlled substance at school, on the job, or an Apprenticeship Committee meeting (including the parking lots) is prohibited and is a violation of state law. - C. Gambling at the school site or Joint Apprenticeship Committee meetings (including the parking lots) is prohibited. - D. Smoking/vaping or consumption of food or beverages is not permitted in classrooms or shops.
+- B. Possession of, or being under the influence of, alcohol or narcotics at the school site or an Apprenticeship Committee meeting (including the parking lots) is prohibited and is a violation of state law. - C. Gambling at the school site or Joint Apprenticeship Committee meetings (including the parking lots) is prohibited. - D. Smoking/vaping or consumption of food or beverages is not permitted in classrooms or shops.
 There is a designated area for break/lunch time. - E. Any apprentice known to have taken any equipment (tools) from the school site will be dropped Permanently from the program immediately and turned over to the Sheriff's Department. - F. The BAC Code of Conduct has been adopted by the JAC as guideline to be followed by all JAC Apprentices.